KenKundert/why-invest-in-bitcoin/README.rst

 than a US controlled reserve currency.
 The other reason they have adopted a positive attitude towards bitcoin is that they may be accumulating it to further beef up their reserves.
 As I mentioned previously, there is a tremendous first mover advantage in doing so.
+If China can accumulate a large amount of bitcoin, they can establish it as an accepted reserve asset.
+Then as other countries catch on and try to accumulate their own bitcoin, their actions makes China richer, further establishing it as the dominant financial power.

 8 October 2020